Nearly 1 Million Gather For San Francisco Pride Parade

-SAN FRANCISCO (CBS SF) — Under blue skies and lead off by Dykes on Bikes, the annual San Francisco Pride parade was greeted by nearly 1 million onlookers and participants Sunday as the city’s celebrated its resilient spirit and diversity.
+SAN FRANCISCO (CBS SF) — Under blue skies and led off by Dykes on Bikes, the annual San Francisco Pride parade was greeted by nearly 1 million onlookers and participants Sunday as the city’s celebrated its resilient spirit and diversity.

 Following the lead of the 2017 parade, participants and revelers displayed expressions of resistance to the Trump administration’s policies.